rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 Keep it for sure that there are more that aren't mentioned here...
 Some of them more complicated, others more refinated and others are meant for other purposes...

-My personal choice, when I'm using bash, is a balance between usability and security, so I choose fully disable the root history and delete the user history on close the terminal and the session.
+My personal choice, when I'm using bash, is a balance between usability and security, so I choose fully disable the root history and delete the user history on close the terminal (and the session if necessary).
 This way, the root will never have history (and it's not a problem if we are using sudo) and the user will have a terminal and session history.
 This means that the user (I mean we) will be able to repeat commands in a session using the arrow up, for example, thus facilitating its work.
 This choice it's something like the zsh default behavior.